 (5) The high price of coal and oil halted global economic growth.
 The already stagnant debt-logged developed nations were hardest hit.
 China had largely converted its economy to alternative sources by 2020 (even in 2010 it was the leader in manufacture of solar, wind, and nuclear power systems.

 (6) Crash research programs were began to develop new energy sources.
 All but one were failures (the Douglas-Martin solar converters were an unrelated invention).
 With some high costs, such as the antimatter explosion that destroyed Oklahoma.
 The success of the Bussard Project (BP) justified the entire effort.
 It perfected and commercialized the Polywell fusion generator (for which Robert Bussard, Philo T. Farnsworth, and Robert Hirsch shared the Nobel Prize in Physics, the latter two being the first posthumous awards).
-As evidence of America’s state of ignorance about the coming crisis, the Navy (not the Dept of Energy) in 2009 funded the WB-8 prototype with only $8 million (for more on this stupidity, see here).
+As evidence of America’s state of ignorance about the coming crisis, it was the Navy (not the Dept of Energy) that in 2009 funded the WB-8 prototype with $8 million in seed money (for more on this stupidity, see here).

 The Polywell transformed the US (and the world) from a fossil fuel-based economy to an all-electric one, although this took place over two painful decades.
 The BP’s funding for the Polywell followed the famous exchange between Dr. Green (CEO of EMC2 Fusion Development Corp) and Admiral Moebius (source):

 Moebius: When will you have the ten megawatt commercial prototypes ready for the Polywell?

 Green: Perhaps 5 years, if you continue the current level of funding.